saltyorg/docs/docs/reference/rclone-manual.md

 </details>

-The steps below will:
+Here's what you are going to do as you work through the instructions below:

+[These are not the instructions, just an overview]

 1. Create a Google project. [not scripted, you'll do this manually]

 1. Create a Google group. [not scripted, you'll do this manually]

-1. Install the google SDK tools. [not scripted, you'll do this manually]
+1. Install the Google SDK tools. [not scripted, you'll do this manually]

-1. Create a bunch of service accounts and put all the service accounts JSON files into /opt/sa. [scripted with minor config edits]
+1. Create a bunch of service accounts and put all the service accounts' JSON files into a subdirectory of `/opt`. [scripted with minor config edits]

 1. Add all those service accounts to the Google group you just created.
 [Starting here scripted with minor config edits to a single script]